Samsung Galaxy S III: Multimedia

 The S III can access and play traditional media formats such as music, movies, TV programs, audiobooks, and podcasts, and can sort its media library alphabetically by song title, artist, album, playlist, folder, and genre.
 One notable feature of the S III's music player is Music Square, which analyses a song's intensity and ranks the song by mood so that the user can play songs according to their current emotional state.
 The device also introduced Music Hub, an online music store powered by 7digital with a catalogue of over 19 million songs.

 Its "Auto Haptic" feature vibrates synchronously to the audio output for intensification, similarly to the audio-coupled haptic effect, a feature added to stock Android in 2021.

 Voice over LTE

 The S III was the first smartphone to support Voice Over LTE with the introduction of HD Voice service in South Korea.
 The phone enables video calling with its 1.9 MP front-facing camera, and with support for the aptX codec, improves Bluetooth-headset connectivity.
 Texting on the S III does not embody any new significant features from the S II.
-Speech-to-text is aided by the Vlingo and Google's voice-recognition assistant.
+Speech-to-text is aided by Vlingo and Google's voice-recognition assistant.
 Not unlike other Android devices, there is a multitude of third-party typing applications available that could complement the S III's stock keyboard.